-Northland Power (TSX:NPI) is a pure play renewable energy company, and one that has been in business for a long period of time.
+Northland Power (TSX:NPI) is a pure-play renewable energy company, and one that has been in business for a long period of time.
 The company was established in 1987, and operates nearly 2.8 GW of electricity, with potential future capacity in excess of 5 GW.

-Northland has witnessed some incredible growth in terms of earnings over the last 3 years with a compound annual growth rate (CAGR) of 31%.
+Northland has witnessed some incredible growth in terms of earnings over the last 3 years with a compound annual growth rate (CAGR) in excess of 30%.
 The company has also managed to more than double revenue since 2015.

 In fact, the farthest the company reaches out west are two facilities in Saskatchewan - its Spy Hill facility with 86 MW of production and its North Battleford facility, with 260 MW of production.
 Both of these facilities generate power by burning natural gas and full contracts are established until 2036 and 2033 respectively.

 The company has a total of 27 assets, 2 of which we've already talked about.
 With 19 facilities in the province, Northland has a high percentage of its assets in Ontario.
 Quebec has 2 wind farms, while the Netherlands and Germany have one wind farm each, Netherlands being offshore.

 The renewable company closed on its acquisition of EBSA back in September of 2019, a Colombian regulated utility company for around $1.05 billion.
 EBSA serves nearly half a million customers, and its revenue is highly regulated, thus highly reliable.
 It also provides Northland Power with strong revenue outside of North America.

 In terms of performance, Northland Power, at least over the last year and a half, has not disappointed.
 Much like other Canadian renewable energy stocks, it was hit hard in the correction at the start of 2021.
 However, it held on better than most and didn't witness the volatility that many small/micro cap renewable companies did.